gesslar/mud-discord-chat/README.md

 }
 ```

-`channels` is an array of objects with the discord channel ID and the mud channel name.
+`channels` is an array of objects with the Discord channel ID and the mud channel name.

 `mud-discord-chat` sends and receives a JSON object in the form of:
 ```json